 Review by Luisito Joaquín González

-It’s been over a decade since the post-Scream influx of stalk and slash titles, so now we can look back and analyse the difference between that period and the one from twenty years earlier.
+It’s been over a decade since the post-Scream influx of stalk and slash titles, so now we can look back and analyse the difference between that period and, the one, from twenty years earlier during the first slasher boom.
 Whilst there certainly were a number of weak entries released during the eighties (Don’t go in the Woods/Home Sweet Home etc), their lack of credibility was sweetened by the likes of ‘The Prowler‘ and ‘My Bloody Valentine‘, which went on to become horror classics.
 The more recent span of stalk and slash titles hasn’t given us anywhere near as much panache to shield the brunt of the mediocrity and we haven’t seen many that are worthy of a place amongst the elite.

 The main problem with The Clown at Midnight is that it feels bereft of energy from everyone else involved aside from the aforementioned camera guy.
-We are given a cast that portray themselves lazily with minimal intent on bringing the story to life, which is a shame as these are actors that have proved that they can do better when seen in other places.
-Despite the inclusion of various ‘stars of the future’ (so it says on the back cover but I’m not so sure), the dramatics remain distinctly sub-par throughout and I found it really hard to have any kind of bond with the people carrying the story.
+We are given a cast that portray themselves lazily with minimal intent on bringing the story to life, which is a shame as these are actors that have proved previously a level of panache.
+Despite the inclusion of various ‘stars of the future’ (so it says on the back cover, but I’m not so sure), the dramatics remain distinctly sub-par throughout and I found it really hard to have any kind of bond with the people carrying the story.
 It’s left up to Christopher Plummer to inject some class to proceedings, but even he looks like he’s turned up to contribute the bare minimum and quickly ‘escapar’ with his payslip.
 There are various attempts to add some intrigue and depth to the personalities that guide us through the story, including a wonderful back story that links well to our final girl, Kate.
 She’s played so coldly though by Sarah Lassez that I felt zero sympathy for her and therefore had no one to root for.

 The mystery is smartly constructed and in fairness, you’ll do well to guess who it is that’s sporting the creepy clown attire.
 It’s just a shame that the twists and turns are made somewhat redundant by the film’s limp spine, which removes any hope of suspense.
 TCAM felt like a movie that was screaming for a tense chase sequence or a one-off sprinkling of terror that would really get the viewer engaged.
 No such moment ever arrived though and instead we were left feeling like we were treading over the same old ground.
 Slasher movies rarely break away from the multitude, but there’s enough in the age-old formula that can make for an exciting and entertaining picture.
 It just depends on how well you utilise those ingredients.
 Jean Pellerin seemed more concerned with directing pretty photography than creating any kind of horror atmosphere or pushing his actors and Kenneth Hall’s script deserved better.